MULEDASTAGIRIREDDY/cmoscourse/README.md

  + For calculating Id drift current for diferent conditions on Vgs and Vgs to find it's sweeping ranges we are using an engine to do all the work which is SPICE simulation to get drain current waveforms.

-# Pinch - Off region condition
+# L5 Pinch-off region condition

 # SATURATION REGION(Vds>Vgs-Vt)